GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 As stated above, INP is calculated by observing all the interactions made with a page.
 The chosen value is then a [percentile](https://en.wikipedia.org/wiki/Percentile) of those interactions.
 A formula is then used to choose a high percentile value of those interactions.
 For pages with few interactions, the interaction with the worst latency (the 100th percentile) is chosen.
 For pages with many interactions, the 99th or 98th percentile is chosen.
 {% endDetails %}

-An _interaction_ is a set of related event handlers that fire during the same logical user gesture.
+An _interaction_ is a group of event handlers that fire during the same logical user gesture.
 For example, "tap" interactions on a touchscreen device include multiple events, such as `pointerup`, `pointerdown`, and `click`.
 An interaction can be driven by JavaScript, CSS, built-in browser controls (such as form elements), or a combination thereof.

-An interaction's latency consists of the single longest [duration](https://w3c.github.io/event-timing/#ref-for-dom-performanceentry-duration%E2%91%A1:~:text=The%20Event%20Timing%20API%20exposes%20a%20duration%20value%2C%20which%20is%20meant%20to%20be%20the%20time%20from%20when%20user%20interaction%20occurs%20(estimated%20via%20the%20Event%27s%20timeStamp)%20to%20the%20next%20time%20the%20rendering%20of%20the%20Event%27s%20relevant%20global%20object%27s%20associated%20Document%E2%80%99s%20is%20updated) of any event handler that is part of the interaction.
-The _duration_ of the interaction is measured from the point at which the user interacted with the page to when the next frame is presented after all related event handlers have run.
+An interaction's latency consists of the single longest [duration](https://w3c.github.io/event-timing/#ref-for-dom-performanceentry-duration%E2%91%A1:~:text=The%20Event%20Timing%20API%20exposes%20a%20duration%20value%2C%20which%20is%20meant%20to%20be%20the%20time%20from%20when%20user%20interaction%20occurs%20(estimated%20via%20the%20Event%27s%20timeStamp)%20to%20the%20next%20time%20the%20rendering%20of%20the%20Event%27s%20relevant%20global%20object%27s%20associated%20Document%E2%80%99s%20is%20updated) of a group of event handlers that drives the interaction, from the time the user begins the interaction to the moment the next frame is presented with visual feedback.

 {% Aside 'important' %}
 For more details on how INP is measured, read the ["What's in an interaction?"](#what's-in-an-interaction) section.